taligentx/dscKeybusInterface/README.md

 Poking around with a logic analyzer and oscilloscope revealed that the errors capturing the Keybus data were timing issues - after resolving the data errors, it was possible to reverse engineer the protocol by capturing the Keybus binary data as the security system handled various events.

 ## Features
-* Monitor the alarm state of all partitions:
+* Monitor the status of all partitions:
   - Alarm triggered, armed/disarmed, entry/exit delay, fire triggered, keypad panic keys
 * Monitor zones status:
   - Zones open/closed, zones in alarm